johngieselmann/simple-twitter-connector/README.md

-simple-social-connector
+simple-twitter-connector
 =======================

-This is a quick and easy social media feed reader.
+This is a JavaScript and PHP Twitter feed reader.